codebar/tutorials/html/lesson5/tutorial.md

 In this part we will apply a different style to every second child element of our list.

-Thanks to the following great CSS selectors, this is quite simple to do.
+This is simple thanks to the great CSS selectors `:nth-child(odd)` and `:nth-child(even)`.

-`:nth-child(odd)` and `:nth-child(even)` to do that.

 In our case, we only want to change the style of every odd row.
-Achieving that is quite simple!

 ```css
 .achievements li:nth-child(odd) {